Kamburu Dam

-The Kamburu Hydroelectric Power Station, also Kamburu Dam is a rock-filled embankment dam on the Tana River in Kenya.
-It straddles the border of Embu and Machakos Counties in Eastern Province.
+The Kamburu Hydroelectric Power Station, also Kamburu Dam is a rock-filled embankment dam on the Tana River in Kenya which straddles the border of Embu and Machakos Counties in Eastern Province.
 The primary purpose of the dam is hydroelectric power generation and it supports a 93 MW power station.
-Construction on the dam began in 1971 and it was completed in 1975.
-The power station was commissioned the same year.
+Construction on the dam began in 1971 and it was completed in 1975, with the power station getting commissioned the same year.
 US$23 million of the US$47 million project cost was provided by the World Bank.
-The power station is operated by Kenya Electricity Generating Company and is part of the Seven Forks Scheme.
+The power station is operated by the Kenya Electricity Generating Company and is part of the Seven Forks Scheme.

 The 52 m tall dam creates a reservoir with a storage capacity of 123000000 m3.
 The power station is located underground just below the left toe and contains three 31 MW Francis turbine-generators.
 The difference in elevation between the reservoir and power station affords a net hydraulic head of 82 m.
 Water discharged from the power station travels down a 3040 m long tailrace tunnel before reaching the Tana at Gitaru Reservoir.